jonthebeef/cursordone/tasks/bug-can-only-add-one-tag-in-a-new-task-1736377742466.md

 created: '2024-01-09'
 ---

+I cannot add multiple tags to a task, the field won't let me.
+I need to be able to add multiple tags to a task in comma separated fashion.

 # Implementation Notes

 Fixed the tag input functionality across all dialogs (create task, edit task, create epic, edit epic) by: